e-breuninger/git-beaver/plugins.md

 Note: The plugins "git-beaver-base" and "git-beaver-markdown" should not be included into the table, because they will be loaded by default (in order to become able to parse and process this markdown file).

-Note: The security plugin should come first (because it reads the master key and burns it after, so no other plugin has access to it).

 Explanation of columns:

 * GitUrl: the URL prefix of the git repository (not including the repo name)